denyskalinichenko/coursebash-dk/README.md

-# coursebash-dk
+# Repository coursebash-dk was created to demonstrate my experience with working in BASH
-# Branch coursebash-dk was created to demonstrate my experience with working in BASH.
+# Use branch bash/labs to see different labs